Medial dorsal nucleus: Pain processing

 While both the ventral and medial dorsal nuclei process pain, the medial dorsal nucleus bypasses primary cortices, sending their axons directly to secondary and association cortices.
 The cells also send axons directly to many parts of the brain, including nuclei of the limbic system such as the lateral nucleus of the amygdala, the anterior cingulate, and the hippocampus.
 This part of the sensory system, known as the non-classical or extralemniscal system is less accurate, and less detailed in regards to sensory signal analysis.
-This processing is known colloquially as "fast and dirty" rather than the "slow and accurate" system of classical or lemniscal system.
+This processing is known colloquially as "fast and dirty" rather than the "slow and accurate" processing of the classical or lemniscal system.
 This pathway activates parts of the brain that evoke emotional responses.

 Saccadic efference copy

-This nucleus is also presumed to play a role in monitoring internal movements of the eye.
+The medial dorsal nucleus is also presumed to play a role in monitoring internal movements of the eye.
 Specifically, its function is to relay the information about how the eyes will be moved (efference copy, also known as corollary discharge) from the superior colliculus to the frontal eye fields (FEF) in order to aid the neurons in FEF to change their receptive fields to where the visual stimuli will appear after the saccade.